sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/key-authentication.md

 }'
 ```

-And then, you can send an unauthenticated request (e.g., without the `apikey` header) to validate if the authentication was disabled.
+You can send a request without any key to validate:

 ```shell
 curl -i "http://127.0.0.1:9080/ip"
 ```

-Because you have disabled the key authentication, you will receive an `HTTP/1.1 200 OK` response.
+Because you have disabled the key authentication plugin, you will receive an `HTTP/1.1 200 OK` response.

 ## What's Next

-You have learned how to configure authentication for a specific route.
-In the next tutorial, you will learn how to configure the rate limiting.
+You have learned how to configure key authentication for a route.
+In the next tutorial, you will learn how to configure rate limiting.